Nguyễn Thành: Biography

 Thành never attempted to resuscitate his scholarly career, and instead began to nurture his links with the younger anti-colonialists of the post-Cần Vương era.
 He was to become a part of the inner circle of the new generation of militants, remaining a part of Phan Bội Châu's network until he was imprisoned and died on Côn Lôn island in 1911.

-In 1903, Thành began his association with Phan Bội Châu, the leading Vietnamese revolutionary of the early 20th century.
+In 1903, Nguyễn began his association with Phan Bội Châu, the leading Vietnamese revolutionary of the early 20th century.
 Phan had just become involved in the newly created Duy Tân hội (Reformation Society) that attempted to restore an independent monarchy to rule Vietnam.
 Phan had moved to Huế with the cover of sitting for the metropolitan imperial examinations, but intended to drum up support among the various factions of royal family.
-Few were willing to go against the French authorities, so he instead went to meet Thanh in Quang Nam.
-Phan turned down Thành's recommendation of Ton That Thoai as the titular head, so Phan returned to Huế to concentrate on the direct descendants of Emperor Gia Long, the founder of the Nguyễn dynasty, on Thanh's advice.
+Few were willing to go against the French authorities, so he instead went to meet Nguyễn in Quảng Nam.
+Phan turned down Nguyễn's recommendation of Tôn Thất Thoại as the titular head, so Phan returned to Huế to concentrate on the direct descendants of Emperor Gia Long, the founder of the Nguyễn dynasty, on Nguyễn's advice.
 This started the political alliance between Phan and Prince Cường Để, a descendant of Gia Long.

-Thus, Thành became the main strategist of the Duy Tân hội, and he organised Phan's trip through the Mekong Delta region to rally further support among the remnants of the followers of the anti-colonial guerrilla Trương Định, who had resisted the initial colonisation some four decades earlier.
+Thus, Nguyễn became the main strategist of the Duy Tân hội, and he organised Phan's trip through the Mekong Delta region to rally further support among the remnants of the followers of the anti-colonial guerrilla Trương Định, who had resisted the initial colonisation some four decades earlier.

 He was later made responsible for masterminding the planning and overseas fundraising campaigns for the Duy Tân Hội.
 He then planned Cường Để's travel arrangements for his political campaigning for Vietnamese independence.

-In 1908, as part of a general crackdown on independence activists, Thành was arrested by the French colonial authorities and sent to the prison of island of Côn Lôn, where he died.
+In 1908, as part of a general crackdown on independence activists, Nguyễn was arrested by the French colonial authorities and sent to the prison of island of Côn Lôn, where he died.

+Legacy and memory

+During the Republic of Vietnam period, a road beside Đà Nẵng Museum Of Chams Sculpture was named after Tiểu La.
+After Reunification Day, the old road was integrated to the new road 2nd September, a new road beside the Quân khu 5 Stadium was named after him instead.